FelitaD/job-market-batch/README.md

 # Data Engineering Job Market

 ## Description
+This project is aimed at building a pipeline while discovering the tools used in data engineering.
-Pipeline processing data on data engineering job market in Europe.
+The data being processed is data engineering jobs openings in Europe scraped from different websites.

 ## Architecture